Code of Student Conduct

 • Use formal address when indicated such as “Dr., Dean, Professor.”

-• Use emoticons (smiley faces, etc.) sparingly if at all.
+• Use emoticons (smiley faces, etc.) sparingly.

 Technology Policy